-The new Arc’teryx Zeta LT represents a distinct break from the hiking rain jacket status quo: design and performance that nearly match an alpine hardshell, but with the comfort and weight of a packable rain jacket.
+The Arc’teryx Zeta LT manages an impressive balance that few rain jackets are able to achieve: design and performance that nearly match an alpine hardshell with the comfort and weight of a packable rain jacket.
 Retailing for over $400, the Zeta LT doesn’t have a whole lot of direct competition, with most hiking-ready shells coming in at half price or less.
 But following a season of testing, we’ve concluded that for hikers needing a bomber shell that doesn’t weigh down their pack, it’s hard to match the Zeta LT’s overall performance.
 Below we break down the Zeta's C-Knit construction, weather protection, sizing and fit, and more.
-To see how the Zeta LT stacks up against the competition, see our comparison table and article on the best rain jackets.
+For more options in this category, see our articles on the best rain jackets and hardshell jackets.

 The Arc'teryx Zeta LT breaks from the typical hiking shell mold by swapping budget-friendly 2- or 2.5-layer construction.
 However, Arc'teryx's Zeta LT instead uses a premium Gore-Tex 3-layer formula: a waterproof and breathable membrane sandwiched between a tough and lightweight outer shell and an inner liner.
 This gives you hardshell-like protection from the elements without the clammy feeling common with other rain jackets.
 Further, the jacket’s inner C-Knit backer is quite thin, which helps make the Zeta LT competitively lightweight and packable—praise you don’t often hear for a true 3-layer shell.
 Additional benefits include increased breathability and a smooth finish that is quieter than most crinkly hardshells.

 In our use we found all of the above to be true, but most impressive is the next-to-skin comfort.
 The interior feel of most hiking shells is an afterthought in the quest to cut weight, resulting in a slippery and plastic-like feel when you’re wearing a short-sleeve shirt that is exacerbated in heavy rain when the jacket presses against your skin.
 Not so with the Zeta.
 That slippery feel is replaced with buttery softness.
 And the C-Knit fabric pulls moisture away from your skin better than other hiking shells, including a previous hiking favorite: Gore-Tex Paclite.
 In comparing to C-Knit's feel and performance, Paclite jackets such as the Marmot Minimalist are clammier inside yet have a similar packed size.